samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 ## 2. Second functionality (printing method information)
 The output is in csv format.

-* When an method overload is encountered, a record shows the class where the method is overloaded and the name of the overloading method.
+* When a method overload is encountered, a record shows the class where the method is overloaded and the name of the overloading method.
 Hence, multiple overloads of a method will result in multiple records in the CSV file.
 The output record format for overloads is:
 ```
 <BaseNamespace>,<BaseClassname>,<MethodSignature>,<Type: overload>,<Namespace where overload happens>,<Classname where overload happens>, <OverloadMethodSignature>
 ```

-* In case of a method override, a record in the CSV file shows the name of the namespace and class where this method is overloaded.
+* In case of a method override, a record in the CSV file shows the name of the namespace and class where this method is overriden.
 The output format for overrides is:
 ```
 <BaseNamespace>,<BaseClassname>,<methodSignature>,<Type: override>,<OverridingNamespace>,<OverridingClassname>
 ```
 # Triggerring Functionality
 By default, the tool prints the overrides in a CSV file.
 Passing _OMR_STAT_PRINT_OVERLOADS_ in the command line options when running the tool allows the tool to print the overload information also (in the same CSV).

 In order to trigger the hierarchy functionality of, _OMR_STAT_PRINT_HIERARCHY_ should be passed.

 # Output Sample
-Assuming we have the below class hierarchy, the plugin would create the below csv file (it is converted into a table here for better visualization):
+Assuming we have the below class hierarchy, the plugin would create the below csv file (which is converted into a table here for better visualization):

 ![Class Hierarchy](https://github.com/samasri/omr/blob/master/tools/compiler/OMRStatistics/doc/resources/ExampleUML.png)